 You might have heard about open source.
 But what is open source?
 Why do you want to get involved and contribute to open source?
-In this section, we will talk about all open source!
+In this article, we will talk about all things open source!

 Table of ContentsPermalink to “Table of Contents”